gmbugua/hackernews-node/README.md

 # Hackernews Clone

 ## Intro
-+ Devleoped a clone of the Hackernews platform as a learning excercise.
++ Devleoped a clone of the Hackernews backend as a learning excercise.

 ## Description

-+ Using GraphQL, SQLite and Apollo I created the backend service for the clone.
++ Backend uses GraphQL, SQLite, Prisma and Apollo
-As for the frontend, I used Gatsby.

 ## Acknowledgements